inovex/justcause/docs/index.rst

 Quickstart
 ==========

-For a minimal example we gonna load the `IHDP`_ (Infant Health and Development Program) data set, do a train/test split, apply a basic learner on each replication and display some metrics::
+For a minimal example we are going to load the `IHDP`_ (Infant Health and Development Program) data set, do a train/test split, apply a basic learner on each replication and display some metrics::

     >>> from justcause.data.sets import load_ihdp